-Under existing operations for drop structure 1, flows beyond the capacity of the waveshaper gate are passed through the spillway gates starting from the right (looking downstream, gate 4).
-McMillen evaluated a scenario where flows are passed through both the waveshaper gate and spillway.
-In this Scenario The crest of Gate 4 was lowered to El.
+Under existing operations for drop structure 1, flows beyond the capacity of the waveshaper gate and bypass channel are passed through the spillway gates starting from the right (looking downstream, Gate 4).
+McMillen evaluated a scenario where flows are passed through the waveshaper gate, bypass channel, and spillway.
+In this scenario, the crest of Gate 4 was lowered to El.
 2651.85. which is approximately 5.15 feet below the forebay elevation which resulted in a flow rate of approximately 750 cfs through the spillway.
 Additionally, the waveshaper gate crest was lowered to El.
 2653.2.
 The hydraulic capacity estimated by the CFD model for both the waveshaper and existing spillway gates is consistent with analyses performed during the initial drop structure design.
-An isometric of the depth-averaged velocities for Scenario 2 is presented in Figure 8.
+An isometric of the depth-averaged velocities for scenario 2 is presented in Figure 8.